vanruesc/sparse-octree/README.md

   - Supports raycasting
   - Supports culling
   - Supports cubic octrees
-  - Can be extended to manage any data.
+  - Can be extended to manage any data
 - Provides a point management implementation
 - Provides a helper that can visualise octrees